-So why do we need a new marking scale?
+So why do we need a new marking system?

 The current system has some undesired characteristics which needs remediation:

-- The marking scale currently used in the European School system is a scale from 0 to 10, with a pass mark of 6.
+- The marking system currently used in the European School system is a system from 0 to 10, with a pass mark of 6.

 mark range for negative performance (0-5.9)